pretorh/lfs-notes/steps/2-chroot-temp-system2.md

 This should be run as the root user.
 Remember to have `LFS` set: `export LFS=/mnt/lfs`

-Start bash with LFS set from the current environment: `./scripts/sudo.sh`
+Start bash as root with `LFS` set from the current environment variable: `./scripts/sudo.sh`

 ## Chroot